imc v4.1 Reference Manual

 input line end

-C-style comment: starts with /* and ends
+C-style comment : starts with /*

 with */

-Comments are ignored by imc.
+Comments are ignored by imc .

 Lines consist generally of commands (a keyword followed by some